devaneyj3/create_invoices/README.md

 4. When you hit the `Add Company` button, the `createCompany` function is called from `context/companyContext.jsx`
 5. `context/companyContext.jsx` calls `/api/companies` to save the data to the supabase database with the Prisma ORM
+6. `/api/companies` returns data to `context/companyContext.jsx` to save the new company to the context for real time updates
 ---

 ## 🧾 How Invoices Are Created